zrafa/xinu-avr/README.md

 # Xinu OS for AVR atmega328p (Arduino)

 This repository keeps the source code of a Xinu operating system version targeted for the AVR atmega328p microcontroller.
-Most of Xinu kernel has been ported in this work in progress.
-For an interesting exercise the Xinu shell for user interface and several programs and UNIX-like utilities are provided as well.

-Current Xinu versions are designed for ARM, MIPS and x86 architectures .
-The hardware differences between those and the ultra small AVR microcontroller required substantial changes to some low-level structure of Xinu, mainly to use the FLASH memory in the AVR MCU for several read only data structures previously in RAM.